buckyinsfo/dev-nodejs-shark/README.md

 I did have issues with the wait-for.sh script.
 For the time being I'll just leave it commented out in the docker-compose file.

 I primarily used this project to work through the final sections of [Mark Takacs](https://takacsmark.com/) book on Docker.
-In fact the edits on this page should trigger an automatic image build on my docker hub repo.
+In fact, the edits on this page should trigger an automatic image build on my docker hub repo.